-This is in continuation to our last week’s post (Revival Of Marathi Cinema: Best Films To Watch – Part 2) on the best Marathi films worth watching since Shwaas (2004), the one that sparked a revival of sorts for the Marathi film industry.
+This is in continuation to our post (Must Watch Marathi Movies Of the 21st Century: Part 2) on the best Marathi films worth watching since Shwaas (2004), the film that sparked a revival of sorts for the Marathi film industry.

 Judiciary system in real life is about 1 percent histrionics and 99 percent colossal boredom.
 Most films take this 1 percent and exaggerate it for cinematic effect.
 Court (2015) is a rare film that way.
 It shows that oft ignored side and reflects it from a mirror that highlights the hypocrisies of our legal system.

 In one scene, a human rights lawyer is presenting some of the latest examples of court prejudices against activists.
 Two guys come on stage out of the blue with a rotating table fan and start installing it.
 The fan turns on and drowns the voice of the lawyer who is about to say something substantial.

 It is such absurdities presented in a way devoid of even the slightest theatrics that makes Court so special.
 It is a Kafkaesque representation of Indian courts where dates are changed because lawyers need to attend family functions.
 Where hearings are adjourned because the witness has a sleeveless shirt on.
 And where a poem forms the basis of a completely unconnected ‘suicide’ of a gutter cleaner.

 Recommended: 5 Best Marathi Movies That Are An Essential Watch

 The movie is more about the people associated with the court than the court itself.
 The people who understand facts and logic have long given up while the opposite kinds are hopeless to the point of exhaustion.